Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Update_BD_Boundary/Readme.md

 - You may manually update the aperture for each BD if required.
 `source match_aperture.tcl`

 - Once IPI design creation is complete, you can implement the design.
 Note that, even though some ports of the reconfigurable module rp1rm1 and rp1rm2 are loadless, it is ok since the DFX flow automatically legalizes the netlist by inserting a LUT1 during implementation (opt_design).

 `source run_impl.tcl`

 <p align="center">
   <img src="./images/schematic_LUT1.png?raw=true" alt="schematic_LUT1"/>
 </p>

+<p align="center"><sup>Copyright&copy; 2021 Xilinx</sup></p>